 Contact Stefanie Throndson for assistance with AV materials and equipment.
-Stefanie Throndson is the liaison with the Keystone Area Education Agency.
+Kyra Lewis is the liaison with the Keystone Area Education Agency.
 The AV delivery van will come on Mondays and Thursdays.
+Due to legislative changes and new billing processes with the AEA, please clear all orders with the building principal prior to ordering.
+This will allow the building principal to track costs and budget building needs.